asensio-lab/albany-housing-analytics/README.md

 	e) Concatenate dfp, dfp2, and dfp3 into a single dataframe, dfp_all, and export to property_data.csv

 ## Census Tract and Block Group
-Download block-group and tract data from American Fact Finder following instructions in extended documentation.
+Download block-group and tract data from American Fact Finder following instructions in extended documentation. <br>
 Run census_processing/process_census.ipynb up to the heading "Census Processing Stop Here

 ## Analysis
-Investigate_Distribution.ipynb
+Investigate_Distribution.ipynb<br>
 This file investigates the normality of consumption across several different types of houses. <br>
 It outlines a procedure to normalize consumption and control for different factors. <br>
 It plots gas and electricity consumption, normalized by square footage and not, across albany for a given month.
 It uses a kernel density plot and a quantile-quantile plot to visualize the distribution of these values. <br>
 It collects the mean electric and gas consumption for each month and plots these against the weather.
 Finally it investigates the distribution of consumption for non-project versus project homes.

-Weatherization.ipynb
+Weatherization.ipynb<br>
 This file shows the linear relationship between gas and htdd <br>
 Compares the shifted versus non-shifted dates and demonstrates that shifting the dates is more accurate <br>
 Finds addresses which do not have a strong linear relationship between HTDD and gas consumption

-Random_Sample.ipynb
+Random_Sample.ipynb<br>
 Grabs a random sample of SAMPLE_SIZE addresses from a list of utility bills

-prepost_plot.ipynb
+prepost_plot.ipynb<br>
 Compares the consumption before and after a project was completed.<br>
 Includes plots that range from Jan-Dec as well as plots in terms of # months before and after project completion